ComputerASCII/Pixelator-Automated/README.md

 ![WORK](/Pixelator-Automated/pixelator_automated_banner.png?raw=true)

-A script that automates the creation of pixelated images.
+A script that automates the creation of multiple pixelated images.
 Requires http://pixelatorapp.com/ to function.

 How to use this script:
 =========